Blue Dart Aviation

 Blue Dart Aviation is a cargo airline based in Chennai, Tamil Nadu, India.
-It operates with its main base as Chennai International Airport.
-It serves 7 Indian metro cities.
+It serves seven Indian metro cities with its main base as Chennai International Airport.
 German courier company Deutsche Post owns a 70% stake in the airline through its subsidiary Blue Dart Express.
-It provides service in 220 plus countries and territories all over the world through their parent company's parcel service DHL.
+It provides service in over 220 countries and territories all over the world through their parent company's parcel service DHL.